jamztang/MagicMirror/README.md

 Magic Mirror is a Sketch Plugin originally developed to add a critical feature thats missing in Sketch 3 - Perspective Transform Tool for Images.

-Version 2 has a number of improvements over its precedance:
+Version 2 has a number of improvements over its precedents:

 - 5x better performance
 - 2-6x image quality improvement